wjk5117/METRO/README.md

 traffic infrastructures for driving safety and efficiency.
 However, real-world conditions can impair the utility of existing road markings.
 For example, adverse weather conditions such as snow and rain can quickly obliterate visibility.
+Existing methods (e.g., mmWave, RFID) suffer from several key issues, such as signal distortion due to the multi-path effect in high-speed scenarios and high deployment costs.

 We propose a novel MagnETic ROad marking system (METRO) for robust recognition of road markings at low cost and high deployability.
 METRO pairs (a) easily deployable passive magnetic road